-All meals; beverages including premier brands (alcoholic and non-alcoholic); all game viewing activities; daily laundry service; and emergency medical evacuation cover (all guests must have their own travel and health insurance) are included.
+All meals; local beverages (alcoholic and non-alcoholic); all game viewing activities; a laundry service; and emergency medical evacuation cover (to a regional medical facility) are included.

 Children of any age are welcome during non-peak periods.
 Between 15 November and end March the minimum age for children is 6 years and older.
 Rates available on request.
 Private vehicles are compulsory when travelling with children under 12 years.

 Programmes vary for each family and are based on the ages, gender and interests of the children.
 The guide's aim is to not only keep them entertained but ensure that they learn a great deal under their expert guidance.

 Activities on offer include spoor castings, using spotlights, fishing, mammal, bird and plant identification, making greeting cards out of natural materials and identifying wildlife sounds at night.
 The staff also involve the children in camp duties and they are often found preparing snacks for their game drives with the chefs!

 The rooms are en-suite with indoor and outdoor showers and double sinks, fan, safe and spacious lounge area.
 Outside there is a verandah offering a spectacular view of the pan.

 There is also a 2 bedroom family tent available situated close to the main area, which is made up of a main room and an extra room with win beds - but in all other respects the family room is identical to the other rooms.

 The main area of the camp includes an open bar, swimming pool, lounge and dining areas all set around the fireplace, which is the ideal spot for game viewing down to the waterhole.
 A laundry service is offered on a complimentary basis and credit card services are also available.